jhonnya13/jhonnya13/README.md

 ---

-## 🎓 Ongoing Learning:
+## 🎓 Education:
+- 🧠 Upcoming: MSc Computer Science at the University of Bath (Autumn 2025)
+- 🤖 Completed: Rebelway's Introduction to Machine Learning
 - 📘 Completed: Harvard CS50
-- 🤖 Completed: Rebelway's ML for Artists track
-- 🧠 Upcoming: MSc Computer Science at the University of Bath (Autumn 2025)

 ---